 PostgresSQL fits for a single-machine application, a large internet-facing application, and for all applications in between.
 This has made it one of the most popular relational databases in use today.
 Apple, for example, uses PostgreSQL by default on the MacOS Server operating system.

 - Pros: highly scalable, predefined functions, support for JSON

 - Cons: uneasy to configure, lack of performance for high-load operations

 Every DBMS or database has its strengths and weaknesses.
 That’s why it’s important to understand the basic differences between database types, such as relational vs. non-relational.
 We hope that this article has given you more insight into what databases are and why they’re so important in our modern, data-focused world.

 Want to see these databases in action?
-Ask for you custom demo of Ormuco Stack on this page.
+Ask for you custom demo of Ormuco on this page.